MAD: Manifold Attracted Diffusion: Introduction

 This work introduces \textit{Manifold Attracted Diffusion (MAD)}, an efficiently implementable modification to the inference procedure of score-based models.
 We define the concept of an ``extended score'', which coincides with the standard score when that exists, but is also well-defined for Dirac delta distributions.
 In fact, it treats them essentially as Gaussians with a certain non-zero variance.
 This property can be leveraged in the inference procedure to reduce small off-manifold variations to almost zero while leaving larger on-manifold variations mostly unchanged, resulting in a soft thresholding effect.
 Thereby our method implicitly ``attracts'' the generated samples towards a low-dimensional structure, effectively filtering out noise.
 Importantly, a suitable approximation to the extended score can be computed easily from an approximation to the standard score, which enables the use of established training methods as well as pretrained networks under some conditions that are, e.g., satisfied by the framework of \cite{edm}.
 Our key contributions include: \begin{itemize}[leftmargin=4mm] \item The formal definition and analysis of the extended score; \item An inference algorithm that reduces noise in generated samples without needing a special training procedure, making it compatible with established frameworks and pretrained models; \item Empirical validation on toy problems and real-world image data, such as FFHQ, AFHQ, ImageNet, and EMPIAR-11618 (cryo electron microscopy data). \end{itemize}

+We also distinguish our work from other diffusion-based approaches.
+Methods for posterior sampling, such as DPS \citep{chungdiffusion,chung2022improving}, are designed to solve inverse problems \citep{DBLP:journals/corr/abs-2410-00083}, such as denoising a single given image.
+Our goal is different: we learn from a dataset of noisy images to produce new, clean samples from the underlying distribution.

 This paper is structured as follows.
 In Section~\ref{sec:background}, we review the necessary background on score-based diffusion models.
 In Section~\ref{sec:concept}, we formally introduce the extended score and analyze its properties.
 Section~\ref{sec:implementation} details our proposed inference algorithm and, in Section~\ref{sec:numerics}, we present numerical experiments that validate our approach.
+The related code is available at \url{https://github.com/delbraechter/MAD}.